bio-agents/bioagents-registry/INSTALL.md

 Takes all the agents, subdomains annotations etc. in the DB  and creates the equivalent entries in the Elasticsearch index.
 Executed in the `bioagents-backend` container.

 ##### 3.1.8 Done
-At this point you can go to [http://localhost:8000](http://localhost:8000]) to see the local bio.agents homepage.
+At this point you can go to [http://localhost:8000](http://localhost:8000]) to see the local bioagents.tech homepage.

 The `test` subdomain can be viewed at [http://test.localhost:8000](http://test.localhost:8000)